 Hello, my name is Nitin Verma and I’m an ophthalmologist in Hobart, Tasmania.

+I decided to do ophthalmology when I was a fourth-year medical student because of my first contact with ophthalmology, with eyes, and it fascinated me!
 From then I think I’ve been proved to be correct because ophthalmology is now evolved into one of the most precise professions or branches of medicine that exist.

 (What sets Australian Vision research apart?)

-AVR is one of the few organisations that is run by ophthalmologists, that is made for ophthalmologists, and beyond it has this special position in the system where it allows younger ophthalmologists to convert their ideas, convert their thoughts into reality in terms of research by providing them the smaller grants opportunities for seed grants and which often,- as you would have known-, lead on to bigger grants and move for other organisations.
+AVR is one of the few organisations that is run by ophthalmologists, that is made for ophthalmologists, and beyond it has this special position in the system where it allows younger ophthalmologists to convert their ideas, convert their thoughts into reality in terms of research by providing them the smaller grants opportunities for seed grants and which often,- as you would have known-, lead on to bigger grants and more for other organisations.

 So I think as a starting point for a researcher, AVR has got no equal.